yoshiontheloose/city-explorer/README.md

 As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

+As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip.

+As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

+As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.

+Deploy your server.
+As a user, I want to access the City Explorer application on the web, so that anyone can explore from anywhere

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ---